 WHAT TO EXPECT

-Mark your calendars for Marathon's 1890 Union Fair on September 10th!
-Organized by Marathon Union Agricultural Society, the Union Fair was first held in 1879 and continued through the early 1900s.
+Mark your calendars for Marathon's 1890 Union Fair on September 9th!
+Organized by the Marathon Union Agricultural Society, the Union Fair was first held in 1879 and continued through the early 1900s.
 In 1984, much to everyone's delight, the tradition was revived, and the fair returned as a one-day festival.
 The 1890 Union Fair and parade celebrates small-town life and its agricultural roots.
 Bring the whole family to explore the days of yore.
+Mrs. Tilley’s elephant ears will be there with bloomin' onions and snow cones for hungry visitors.

 Walk the rows of freshly baked cookies, elegant flower arrangements, glittering jars of preserves, and perfectly ripe produce.
 Admire carefully crafted quilts, unique antique collections, and hand-crafted items.
 The festival favorite, the fairy garden exhibit, will return this year to tantalize your senses and spark young imaginations.
 Judging begins at 9 a.m.